 Chemical resistance speaks to a ceramic's ability to resist damage alkaline and acidic solutions (mild to harsh).

 The grout between your tile plays both a cosmetic and a structural role.
 Some customers attempt to blend the grout color in with the tiles.
-In contrast, others choose grout with distinctly different but complimentary color to the tile causing the grout lines to draw as much attention as the tile.
+In contrast, others choose grout with distinctly different but complementary color to the tile causing the grout lines to draw as much attention as the tile.
 Structurally, grout adds strength to the individual tiles.
 Joints less than 1/8 inch wide use non-sanded grout; joints between 1/8 inch and ½ inch wide use sanded grout.
-There are three primary types of grout: Portland cement based grout, latex based grout, and epoxy grout.
+There are three primary types of grout: portland cement based grout, latex based grout, and epoxy grout.

 Portland cement based grouts are good for general use with moderate traffic.